Gill6111-cg/daily-diary/Day05.md

 # MERN Stack Training Diary – Day 05
 **Date:** 26 June 2026

-##  Topic: Functions and Arrays in JavaScript
+## 📚 Topic: Functions and Arrays in JavaScript

 Today was the fifth day of my MERN Stack training, and the session focused on two important JavaScript concepts: **Functions** and **Arrays**.
-These are fundamental building blocks of JavaScript and are used in almost every program and web application.
+Both of these concepts are widely used in programming because they help developers write clean, organized, and efficient code.

-The session began with functions, where I learned how to write reusable blocks of code that perform specific tasks.
-After understanding different types of functions, I moved on to arrays, which are used to store multiple values in a single variable.
-Along with theory, I practiced several examples to understand how functions and arrays work in real-world programming.
+The session started with functions, where I learned how to create reusable blocks of code for performing specific tasks.
+After that, I learned about arrays, which allow us to store multiple values in a single variable.
+Along with the theory, I practiced several examples to understand how these concepts are used in real-world programming.

 ---

-##  Functions in JavaScript
+# 💻 Functions in JavaScript

+The first topic of today's session was **Functions**.

-I started the session by learning about functions.
-A function is a block of code that is designed to perform a particular task.
-Instead of writing the same code repeatedly, a function allows us to write the code once and use it whenever required.
-This makes programs shorter, more organized, and easier to maintain.
+A function is a block of code written to perform a specific task.
+Instead of writing the same code again and again, we can write it once inside a function and call it whenever required.
+This makes the code more organized, reusable, and easier to maintain.

-I also learned that functions improve code reusability and readability, making them one of the most important concepts in programming.
+I also learned that functions improve the readability of programs because large problems can be divided into smaller and manageable parts.

 ---

 ## Structure of a Function

 A JavaScript function consists of the following parts:

-- **Function Keyword (`function`)** – Used to declare a function.
+- **function keyword** – Used to declare a function.
-- **Function Name** – The name given to the function.
+- **Function Name** – The name used to identify the function.
 - **Parameters** – Variables that receive values when the function is called.
 - **Function Body** – Contains the statements that perform the required task.
 - **Return Statement (Optional)** – Returns a value from the function.